A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 DOJ Plans At Least 250 Denaturalization Cases In 2026 Fiscal Year

-President Trump issued an executive order in January 2025 directing the State Department, Justice Department, Homeland Security and intelligence agencies to identify violations of the naturalization process.
-On June 11, 2025, the DOJ Civil Division issued a memo making denaturalization one of its top five civil enforcement priorities and directing lawyers to prioritize such cases.
-In December 2025, U.S. Citizenship and Immigration Services told field offices to refer 100 to 200 denaturalization cases per month to the Justice Department for fiscal year 2026.
-By April 2026, the department had identified 384 foreign-born Americans it wanted to revoke citizenship from as part of the expanded effort.
+President Trump issued an executive order in January 2025 directing the State Department, the Justice Department, the Department of Homeland Security and intelligence agencies to identify violations of the naturalization process under federal law.
+On June 11, 2025, the DOJ Civil Division made denaturalization one of its top five civil enforcement priorities and told attorneys to "prioritize and maximally pursue" such cases.
+In December 2025, U.S. Citizenship and Immigration Services instructed field offices to refer 100 to 200 denaturalization cases per month to the DOJ's Office of Immigration Litigation for fiscal year 2026.

 1. CBS News